 When Death Occurs

-You should meet with a funeral director within 24 hours of a death to begin to make final arrangements for your loved one.
-Deciding on these final arrangements may seem like a very daunting task, especially when you are in heightened emotional state, but, our funeral home staff have years of experience dealing with these issues, and strive to ensure everything goes as smoothly as possible.
+It's important to meet with us within 24 hours of a death to begin making the final arrangements for your loved one.
+Deciding on these final arrangements may seem like a very overwhelming task, especially when you are in heightened emotional state, but our staff has years of experience dealing with these issues and strive to ensure everything goes as smoothly as possible.

 First our Funeral Directors will gather information required for the death certificate.
 This includes:

 Date and City of Birth